Set up write access

 Granting write access to your database enables the use of several Sigma features:

 Setting up write access requires configuring your connection settings in Sigma and configuring Sigma's permissions in your data warehouse.
 You must be a Sigma Admin to enable write access.

-- You must be an admin to enable write access on a connection.
+- You must be an Admin to enable this feature.

 Configure write access in Sigma

 Select Administration in the user menu at the top right of your screen.

 Select the Connections page from the left hand panel.